ruzicka/to-json-schema/README.md

 ```

 `first` option takes only first item in the array into account.
 If performance
- is a concern, use this option.
+ is a concern, you may consider this option.

 ```javascript
 const arr = ['str', 11, 30];